datarockets/ruby-style/doc/STYLE_GUIDE.md

 ```

 * <a name="style-trailing-comma-in-hash-literal"></a>
-  Requires a comma after the last item of all non-empty, multiline hash literals.
+  Requires a comma after the last item in a hash.
   <sup>[[link](#style-trailing-comma-in-hash-literal)]</sup>

 ```ruby